mvysny/mvysny.github.io/_posts/2022-9-27-networking-lenovo-t14s-sucks.md

 ---

 T14s is a great laptop on paper: powerful AMD processor, portable 14" body, lovely piece of art.
 A complete garbage underneath.
+This is literally the worst machine I ever owned.

 # Keyboard